 And here is the answer which can help in understanding the tone you need to use.

-Well, there are different types of tones that can be recognized in email and help in minimizing the integration chances.
+Well, different types of tones can be recognized in email and help minimize the integration chances.

 The Casual Tone

-It includes saying words which is much more on the friendly term, and here it includes :
+It includes saying words which is much more on friendly term, and here it includes :